To minimize risk, here's what you need to know

 An estimated 60 percent of Americans share a home with an animal.
 We keep more than 57 million cats, 53 million dogs and 12 million birds.
 Unusual animals, such as rodents, reptiles and miniature pigs, are being adopted as pets.
 Reptiles can now be found in more than 450,000 households.

 While rabies in humans is rare, health officials are monitoring the disease because there has been a 95-percent increase in reported cases among animals from 1990 to 1993.
 Most cases involve wild creatures such as raccoons, skunks, bats and foxes, but the CDC also reports a 54-percent jump in cat rabies, to 391 cases in 1993.
-In Texas, coyotes have carried a strain that is easily transmitted to unvaccinated dogs.
+In

 The vast majority of pet-transmitted diseases are not frightening, fatal disorders.
 Many are preventable and readily cured - if you know about them.
 Here are the main hazards to your health - and what you can do about them: